UBC-iGEM/internal-wiki-2023-24/src/dry-lab/software/encoding.md

 ### Overview
 Based on a user’s file, we must convert that file to a collection of approximately sized nucleotide sequences for synthesis by wet lab.

-#### Key Points
-1. Segmentation of data: by breaking an input into smaller blocks, we can control how large or how small a strand is to be synthesized.
-Shorter strands appear to have a smaller rate of error[^aachen].
-2. Redundancy: a message is encoded and transmitted using more bits that are necessary to encode the message; a piece of information is redundant if it can be removed without loss of information [@redundancy2020].
-This has either not been explored in depth by other iGEM teams[@aachen2022].
-3. Primer generation and storing primers.
-4. Generating sequences to be encoded.

 ### Context and Scope
 A bit is the most basic form of information a classical computer can interpret, so this means data that is stored and interpreted on a computer is in the form of 0 and 1.